antonhalim/d3-bar-chart-bk-002-public/README.md

 ```

 ### Enter
 * D3 has only one method to get data to go into the DOM as a visual representation, and that is called the `.enter()` method.
-It might help to think of the browser window as a stage and the data as actors.
+It might help to think of the [DOM](http://en.wikipedia.org/wiki/Document_Object_Model) as a stage and the data as actors.
 The stage starts empty, then actors, or data, enter.
 Only then are they visible.
 Call `.enter()` on the variable `chart` and set this equal to the variable `enter`.

 ```javascript
 var enter = dataBound.enter();
 ```
 * Chain one last method, `.append` onto the line above.
-You want this method to instantiate the divs so pass it the argument 'div'.
-Change the variable's name from `enter` to `enterBar` so we know it's referring to each bar in the bar chart.
+You want this method to instantiate the divs, each representing a different county, so pass it the argument 'div'.
+Change the variable's name from `enter` to `enterBar` so you know it's referring to each bar in the bar chart.

 ```javascript
 var enter = dataBound.enter();